bunsanweb/anatta-engine/README.md

 So the shared library loading with "script" tag for them are same code in [`shared`](./shared)  directory.

-For details of the design of source codes, see:
+For further details of the design of source code, see:

 - [doc/design.md](doc/design.md)